TextRanch

 Much exciting vs Much excited

 The correct phrase is "much excited."
 It is used to describe a person who is very excited about something.
-On the other hand, "much exciting" is not a common phrase in English.
+The phrase "much exciting" is not a standard phrase in English.

 Much exciting